 Example 3

-A person is in a loud environment and starts feeling overstimulated, but they are unable to leave the area due to program rules.
-They begin damaging property, yelling and trying to get others to join in.
-The service provider talks with them privately to find out why they are upset.
+A person is in a loud work environment and starts feeling overstimulated, but their employer has made it clear they are unable to leave the restaurant until their afternoon shift is over if they want to keep their job.
+They begin knocking down boxes, yelling and trying to get a customer to join in.
+The employment supports provider talks with them privately to find out why they are upset.
 Although the person doesn’t say they’re overstimulated, their pacing and comments about how “annoying” and “stupid” everything is suggest they might be.
-The provider then helps the person go to a quieter area where they have more space to relax and explains that they can ask staff for a quiet space when they need a break.
-The provider later updates their program policies to allow all residents access to quiet areas when desired.
-Going forward, the program encourages the person to ask for quiet time when needed and positively reinforces this choice when they do so.
+The provider then helps the person go to the kitchen to work on alternative tasks and explains that they can ask their manager for a work change when they need a quieter area.
+Going forward, the provider encourages the person to ask for kitchen tasks, where it is quieter, when needed and positively reinforces this choice when they do so, which is a positive support strategy.

 Professional standards for positive supports strategies